BHA's CEO Answers Your Breast Cancer Questions

 Answers to common questions about breast cancer from people who are newly diagnosed, undergoing treatment, or in recovery.

 Women’s health issues are often overlooked, even by women themselves.
 A recent global survey showed that the pandemic was especially hard on women, in part because women tend to focus more on their loved ones’ health than their own.

 The Better Health Advisors team gives healthcare-related presentations, and our most recent talk focused on women’s health.
 The women in the audience had countless questions about navigating the healthcare system for themselves and their loved ones.
 As we answered them, I was reminded of how helpful people find it when we talk about healthcare issues in plain English.

-The American Cancer Society estimates that in 2021, about 281,550 women will be diagnosed with breast cancer and 43,600 women will die from the disease.
+October is Breast Cancer Awareness Month.
+Below, I’ve shared answers to the most common questions we hear from people who’ve been diagnosed with breast cancer, are undergoing treatment, or are in recovery.
+The American Cancer Society estimates that in 2022, about 287,850 women will be diagnosed with breast cancer and 43,250 women will die from the disease.
 Chances are, you know someone who has been diagnosed, or you’ve fought breast cancer yourself.
-Below, I’ve shared some of the most common questions we hear from people who’ve been diagnosed with breast cancer, are undergoing treatment, or are in recovery. – John Samuels, Founder and CEO, Better Health Advisors

 How often should I be screened for breast cancer?

 The American Cancer Society recommends that women get yearly mammograms beginning at age 45.
 The American College of Obstetricians and Gynecologists recommends beginning yearly screenings at age 40.
 If your family history puts you at a higher risk of getting breast cancer, you may want to start getting tested even earlier.
 Ask your medical provider for guidance on the best plan for you.